-Throughout the three months of Product Studio, which started in early fall, students learn how to design and market products, following a user-centred approach as well as design thinking methodologies.
-Just like with our internal process at WATTx, the students conduct user research, ideate on promising solutions and create as well as test prototypes of the product or service that responds to the challenge.
+Throughout the three months of Product Studio, which started in early fall, students learn how to design and market products, following a user-centered approach as well as design thinking methodologies.
+Just like with our internal process at wattx, the students conduct user research, ideate on promising solutions, and create as well as test prototypes of the product or service that responds to the challenge.

 How might we help individual internet users know more about the data they are sharing with or potentially selling to third parties, and how to better control to whom it goes so that their privacy is less of a black box?

 We sat together with Khoa Ma, the Assistant Studio Director, to dig a bit deeper into how the program works.

 How we measure success is that we want the students to come out of Cornell Tech and embrace thinking differently in order to have an impact on the company they’ll be working for after graduating: They don’t necessarily have to start or launch a company, which a lot of students end up doing, but we want them to go into an organization with an entrepreneurship spirit, being able to explore, and see the changes that can be made, and also understanding of how to go about making those changes.

 We want our students to go into an organization with an entrepreneurship spirit, being able to explore, and see the changes that can be made.

 It depends on where the students are going in their career; but it always comes back to working in cross-functional teams, understanding different skillsets, and also going through the product development process and being able to be nimble, and have an eye for something that’s different and not be afraid of that.